Tibet Travel Guide

 Tibet © McKay Savage

-Tibet is a land of majestic mountains, unique culture and gentle people.
-Tibet, 'the roof of the world', lay largely undiscovered by outsiders until the beginning of the 20th century, but has since fascinated travellers seeking the unspoilt and more remote corners of the globe.
+Tibet, the roof of the world, is a land of dramatic mountain ranges, stark open plains, and a truly unique culture and people group.
+The historical region in the southwest of China, lay largely undiscovered by outsiders until the beginning of the 20th century, but has since captured the worlds' imagination, where fascinated travellers seeking the unspoilt and more remote corners of the globe.

 China invaded and annexed Tibet in 1950, and the country has since officially been known as the Tibet Autonomous Region.
 Travelling through Tibet is sadly no longer permitted unless visitors are part of an organised tour booked through an authorised tour operator.
 However, those who prefer to travel outside of big groups can still be granted permits so long as they have a guide and an itinerary booked through their tour operator.
 Travellers must be careful to remain with their tour guide for the duration of their stay.
 Luckily, tours of Tibet are plentiful and varied and itineraries can be arranged according to individual preference, but travellers should bear in mind that China occasionally suspends travel permits to Tibet due to political tension.
 In recent years, there has been a massive influx of Han-Chinese immigrants to Tibet, and Chinese-Tibetan relations can be strained at times, but Tibetan locals are famously friendly and hospitable to foreign visitors.